ayoubster/Simple-Aimbot/README.md

 # Simple-Aimbot
-Rudimentary aimbot based on png borders and RGB, for aimbooster and piano tiles (not optimized) using pyautogui and win32api
+Rudimentary aimbot based on picture borders and RGB, for aimbooster and piano tiles (not optimized) using pyautogui and win32api.
+Make sure to run aimbooster.py in same path as savedimage.png